jessicadavies2003/DOMKit/README.md

 # DOMKit - V1.0
-**A HTML elements, styles and displays library that simplifies the creation of HTML elements while applying some default styling.**
+**A HTML elements library that simplifies the creation of HTML elements while applying some default styling.**

 ## Introduction
 Simplicity.
 All developers love it, and it makes creating projects easier and faster.
 I'm exactly the same.
 If I can find a more simple solution to an issue that creates the same output, of course I'm going straight for the simple solution.
 Gets the job done, you know?